BuildOnViction/docs/docs/faq/general.md

 The planned allocation of coin are following:

-- 50% of coins going to the token sale participants
+- 55% of coins going to the token sale participants
 - 15% of coins going to the company, advisors and bounties
-- 35% of coins going to the Reward Engine/ Ecosystem Building program.
+- 30% of coins going to the Reward Engine/ Ecosystem Building program.

 ---

 #### Can I mine TOMO?
-TOMO is non-mineable cryto.
+TOMO is a non-mineable cryptocurrency.

+---

-What is total supply and circulating supply of TOMO?
+#### What is total supply and circulating supply of TOMO?

-TOMO token supply is fixed at 100.000.000 TomoChain in total.
-The circulating supply is 55.000.000
+TOMO token supply is fixed at 100,000,000 TomoChain in total.
+The current circulating supply is 55,000,000

+---

-How can I send TOMO to my wallet?
+#### How can I send TOMO to my wallet?

 You can store TOMO in wallet supporting ERC20 Standard.
 We recommend to store TOMO in MYETHERWALLET + TREZOR/LEDGER NANO S + METAMASK + Mist + Parity + Trust.